wndrsn1/wndrsn1/README.md

    - Repository: [Spotify Study Timer]([https://github.com/wndrsn1/Sync-Spotify-to-Timer])

 3. **Create Spotify Playlists**
    - Description: A program that creates playlists based on the user inputted genre selection as well as the user's liked songs and listening history.
+It searches spotify for playlists containing the user's liked songs and creates a playlist based on the songs that appear most often.
    - Repository: [Create Spotify Playlists](https://github.com/wndrsn1/Create-Spotify-Playlists)

 ## Current Projects

 1. **Denoising ATL04 Satellite Data With DDPM**
-   - Description: a repository of pre-processing tools that creates initial training data for a Denoising Diffusion Probabilistic Models and then utilizes the model to denoise ATL04 lidar imagery.
+   - Description: a repository of pre-processing tools that creates initial training data for a machine learning model and then utilizes the model to denoise ATL04 lidar imagery.
 It is designed with adaptability in mind so that it can be repurposed for other missions.
    - Repository: [Denoising ATL04 Satellite Data With DDPM](https://github.com/wndrsn1/Denoising-ATL04-Satellite-Data-With-DDPM)